javascript-tutorial/en.javascript.info/2-ui/1-document/3-dom-navigation/article.md

 Navigation properties listed above refer to *all* nodes.
 For instance, in `childNodes` we can see both text nodes, element nodes, and even comment nodes if there exist.

 But for many tasks we don't want text or comment nodes.
-We want to manipulate on element nodes that represent tags.
+We want to manipulate element nodes that represent tags and structure of the page.

-So let's check out more navigation links that only take *element nodes* into account:
+So let's see more navigation links that only take *element nodes* into account:

 ![](dom-links-elements.png)

-The links look like those given above, just with `Element` word inside:
+The links are similar to those given above, just with `Element` word inside:

 - `children` -- only those children that are element nodes.
 - `firstElementChild`, `lastElementChild` -- first and last element children.